On genericity of shadowing in one dimension: Preliminaries

 In the sense of \cite{good-meddaugh}, sequences $\seq{j_i}_{i\in\omega}$ in $\{1,\ldots, k\}^\omega$ which satisfy $j_{i+1}\in\phi_{\mathcal U,h}(j_i)$ are the $\mathcal U$-pseudo-orbit patterns for $h$.
 For the purposes of this paper, it is enough to note that for sufficiently small $\delta$, each $\delta$-pseudo-orbit $\seq{x_i}$ of $h$ has a $\mathcal U$-pseudo-orbit pattern $\seq{U_{j_i}}$ with $x_i\in U_{j_i}$.

-A space $X$ is path-connected if for any $x,y\in X$ there exists a continuous map $f:[0,1]\to X$ with $f(0)=x$ and $f(1)=y$.
-Note that for compact metric spaces, this is equivalent to arc-connected, and so the map $f$ can be taken to be an injection.
-A compact metric space $G$ is a graph provided that there exists a finite collection $f_1, f_2,\ldots f_n$ of continuous injections from $[0,1]$ into $G$ such that $G=\bigcup f_i([0,1])$.
+A space $X$ is \emph{path-connected} if for any $x,y\in X$ there exists a continuous map $f:[0,1]\to X$ with $f(0)=x$ and $f(1)=y$.
+Note that for compact metric spaces, this is equivalent to arc-connectedness, and so the map $f$ can be taken to be an injection.
+For the purposes of this paper, a \emph{graph} is a compact connected metric space $G$ for which there exists a finite collection of arcs $A_1, A_2,\ldots A_n$ such that for $i\neq j$, $A_i\cap A_j$ is a subset of the endpoints of $A_i$ (and also of $A_j$ by symmetry), with $G=\bigcup A_i$.
+A graph $G$ has two classes of distinguished points---an \emph{endpoint} of $G$ is a point which is an endpoint of exactly one such arc and a \emph{branchpoint} is a point which is an endpoint of at least three such arcs.
 Note that every graph is path-connected.

 The collection of spaces in which we are interested are an extension of the collection of graphs in the same sense that the collection of dendrites and dendroids are extensions of the collection of acyclic graphs.
-Recall that a dendroid is an arcwise connected and hereditarily unicoherent continuum (i.e. if $A$ and $B$ are subcontinua with nontrivial intersection, then $A\cap B$ is connected), and that a dendrite is a locally connected dendroid \cite{Nadler}.
+Recall that a \emph{dendroid} is an arcwise connected and hereditarily unicoherent continuum (i.e. if $A$ and $B$ are subcontinua with nontrivial intersection, then $A\cap B$ is connected), and that a \emph{dendrite} is a locally connected dendroid (Exercise 10.58 of \cite{Nadler}).
 In the 1960's, B. Knaster developed an alternate definition of dendroid--specifically, he defined a dendroid as a continuum $D$ for which for every $\epsilon>0$ there exists a tree $T\subseteq D$ and a retraction $r:D\to T$ that is an $\epsilon$-map (i.e. for all $x\in T$, $\pi^{-1}(x)$ has diameter less than $\epsilon$).
 While some progress has been made in demonstrating the equivalence of these definitions \cite{Fugate1,Fugate2}, it remains an open problem \cite{OpenProblems2}.
 It is from this latter notion of dendroid that we draw our analogy.